iorodeo/rodeostat_featherwing_const_volt/README.md

         ]              # ... etc

 ```

 If a temperature schedule is specified then a separate temperature data file
 will be written.
 By default this file will be called temp{n}.txt corresponding
-the the nth data file.
+to the nth data file.
 The prefix used for this file can be changed in the
 constants.py file.
-The file consists for columns of time, temperature and
+The file consists of three columns of time, temperature and
 average temperature recorded during each measurement window.
+The running
+average temperature is reset for each measurement window.